 P6.1.
-Practitioners performing calculations for the purpose of assessing the capital adequacy of a superfund must use models which are calibrated appropriately to reflect the time horizon of projections and have sufficient regard to extreme events.
+When advising a governing body or an employer which is considering a bulk transfer to a superfund, or when carrying out technical actuarial work in connection with the regulatory assessment and supervision of a superfund, practitioners performing calculations for the purpose of assessing the capital adequacy of a superfund must use models which are calibrated appropriately to reflect the time horizon of projections and have sufficient regard to extreme events.